ckan/datapusher/README.md

 A service that extracts data from files that contain tabular data (like CSV or Excel) and writes it to the CKAN DataStore.
 You only have to provide a URL to the resource, an API key and the URL to your CKAN instance.
 The Data Pusher will then asynchronously fetch the file, parse it, create a DataStore resource and put the data in the DataStore.

-The Data Pusher is built on the [CKAN Service Provider](https://github.com/okfn/ckan-service-provider) and [Data Converters](https://github.com/okfn/dataconverters).
+The Data Pusher is built on the [CKAN Service Provider](https://github.com/okfn/ckan-service-provider) and [Messytables](https://github.com/okfn/messytables).

 ## API